 Read This Story: Profit Taking Points to Deal Making

 A poison pill could also be used as a negotiation tactic to force the interested buyer to make a more compelling offer.
 Studies have shown that takeover targets with a poison pill in place resulted in a higher premium and thus a better stock price for shareholders.
 Despite the toxic-sounding name, a poison pill could be manna for shareholders.

 Editor’s Note: Our colleague Scott Chan just explained how merger and acquisition activity can enrich investors.
 But maybe this topic doesn’t fit your investing style.

-If you’re looking for other promising profit-making opportunities, consider the global roll-out of 5G wireless technology.
+If you’re looking for other promising profit-making opportunities, consider our colleague, Nathan Slaughter, the chief investment strategist of High-Yield Investing.

 For the last 16 years, Nathan has made it his solitary focus to help everyday Americans invest profitably for retirement.